cchauve/lrcstats/README.md

 * `scripts` contains example scripts for the simulation of short and long reads and the correction of long reads
 * `src` contains source code and Python scripts for LRCstats pipeline
 * `tests` contains scripts for unit and integration tests of LRCstats

-Further information for each subdirectory can be found in the respective subdirectories.